perandersson/OOGL/README.md

 ### Example 5: Threaded Vertices ###

-Example showing creating and updating vertices in separate threads using the Map-Unmap functionality and render the same vertex buffer at the same time.
+Example showing creating and updating the same VertexBuffer in separate threads using the Map-Unmap functionality and render the same vertex buffer at the same time.

 ![alt text](https://raw.githubusercontent.com/perandersson/POGL/master/example5_threadedvertices/screenshot.png "Example 5")